 Such inflationary pressures on our operating costs have, in turn, impacted our cash flows and results of operations.
 While we are not able to accurately measure with precision the impact of inflation without unreasonable efforts, we have noted an overall increase in costs from our plans throughout 2022, which is due, in part, to inflation.
 For example, the Company's 2022 drilling costs per well, excluding our well servicing and abandonment segment, were approximately 13% higher than the prior year, including an approximately 25% increase in capital costs for our Utah drilling program in 2022 compared to our initial plans.
 Key components driving these cost increases compared to the prior year were steel costs (approximately 50% increase) and service costs (approximately 5% to 10% increase).
 We were able to mitigate a portion of the steel cost inflation by purchasing a significant portion of the steel used in 2022 prior to the most significant inflation impacts.
 However, our ability to mitigate the effects of inflation vary from project to project and depend on the timing of necessary capital expenditures.
-In addition, our E&P operating costs excluding fuel were approximately 23% higher in 2022 than 2021, due to a combination of inflation and increased activity of certain costs.
-Our fuel costs were approximately 39% higher in 2022 than in 2021 due to the significant increase in natural gas prices.
+In addition, our E&P operating costs excluding fuel were approximately 23% higher in 2022 than 2021, due to a combination of inflation and increase in natural gas prices.
 We were able to mitigate a significant portion of this increase through our hedging program.
 However, our ability to mitigate the effects of inflation on fuel prices may vary depending on market volatility and the terms of our hedge agreements.